 Swadhisthana chakra is very important in self development, with it being the storehouse to all our personal impressions and habits from past actions.
 Yoga philosophy states that the energy of swadhisthana is the stream and connective thread through not only this life but all our previous lives to.
-Its energy contains all our personal tendencies, past impressions and experiences of body and mind, whereas the energy of mooladhara chakra contains our biological genetic inheritance to our past ancestors and essential source of vital energy.
+Its energy contains all our personal seeds of actions or karma, our tendencies, past impressions and experiences of body and mind (samskars), whereas the energy of mooladhara chakra contains our biological and genetic inheritance to our past ancestors and provides our essential source of vital earth energy.

 The sense associated with swadhisthana is taste, the sense organ is the tongue and the organs of activity are the sexual organs, kidneys and entire urinary system.
 Therefore swadhisthana is largely responsible for purification of all bodily fluids through the kidneys, bladder and lymph system, and for the continuation of life through the sex organs and glands of reproduction.
 It governs the gonads and production of sexual hormones and therfore has a very strong influence upon our moods and emotions.
 Swadhisthana is also linked to the mobility of our joints and especially the hip joints and pelvic area.

 The instinct for survival and material security is sought through mooladhara and although the function of swadhisthana chakra is also linked to these, its emphasis is more on sexual activity, building relationships and material aquisition which nurture survival and make life easier.

 Through the accelerated development that comes through our yoga practice we come to a greater self awareness and through this increased wisdom we come to accept ourselves more and our personal history which completes who we are.
 Through self acceptance we have the grounded freedom to unite more easily with another person without hurting ourselves or them in the process.
 So purifying the experiences stored on the continuum of swadhisthana and also mooladhara chakra is vital for our well-being in relationships with other people.